-Donaghadee Sailing Club is located in the seaside town of Donaghadee on the east coast of Northern Ireland.
+Donaghadee Sailing Club is located in the seaside town of Donaghadee, Co Down on the east coast of Northern Ireland.
 Donaghadee comes from the Irish – Domhnach Daoi meaning “Daoi’s Church”.
 Donaghadee has a long history with many of it’s prominent features dating back as far as Norman times.
-For a long time the harbour has been the hub of the town and the history of the harbour goes back as far as the 17th century.
+For a long time the harbour has been the hub of the town and it’s goes back as far as the 17th century.
 The modern harbour was constructed in 1821 and has been a haven for local fishermen, sailors and visitors alike.
 The harbour also acted as a ferrying point between Northern Ireland and the Scottish village of Portpatrick on the Galloway coast as well as being the starting point for those curious enough to swim the North Channel.
 The town boasts many excellent restaurants including Pier 36 and Governor Rocks.

-The new clubhouse has been designed with training in mind and has impressive facilities for the benfit of all.
+The Clubhouse has been designed with training in mind and has impressive facilities for the benfit of all.

 The Club is an RYA Accredited Training Centre, offering the dinghy sailing and powerboating experience to all age groups.
 As an RYA Champion Club status we offer race training feeding into the RYA Pathway classes.
 As an RYA Sailability centre we offer sailing for certain disability classes.